 Although I make reference (home page and above) to being an integrative practitioner, meaning that I utilise learning from each of the main schools of psychotherapy (Humanistic, Psychoanalytic, Cognitive, Behavioural & Gestalt) it is the Humanistic school that I principally draw upon, and, within this school, the existential approach that I most widely apply.

-As a fully trained supervisor and group facilitator, I also spend time supporting fellow professionals with their private practise, as well as run tailored group therapy programmes.
+As a fully trained supervisor and group facilitator, I also spend time supporting fellow professionals with their private practise, as well as run tailored group therapy programmes in the Bristol area.
 Away from clinical work I lecture at differing institutes, research and publish within the field of neurology, and deliver papers at specialist conference.

 I would always advise that clients seeking therapy choose appropriately qualified practitioners.
 I am a United Kingdom Council for Psychotherapy (UKCP) registered psychotherapist, a British Psychological Society (BPS) registered chartered psychologist, and a member of the Health & Care Professions Council (HCPC).
 Please go to the links page on my website if you would like to find out more about these governing bodies.